-- Student/Youth 25% off Monthly Pass, 7-Day Pass, 10- Day Flex Pass, 5 Day Flex Pass, One-Way and Round-Trip tickets.
+Student/Youth - 25% off Monthly Pass, 7-Day Pass, 10-Day Flex Pass, 5-Day Flex Pass, One-Way and Round-Trip tickets.
 Youths are ages 6 to 18.
+Students must present a valid Student ID to the fare inspector upon request.
+In October 2023, the Student Adventure Pass pilot program was launched allowing college students and riders 18 and younger to take Metrolink for free and is planned to continue through FY 2024/25.

-Students must present valid Student ID to the fare inspector upon request. - Child Three children (ages 5 and under) ride free with an adult using a valid ticket each additional child pays youth fare. - Senior / Disabled / Medicare 25% off Monthly Pass and 7-Day Pass.
-50% off One-Way and Round-Trip tickets.
+- Child Three children (ages 5 and under) ride free with an adult using a valid ticket each additional child pays youth fare. - Senior / Disabled / Medicare 25% off Monthly Pass and 7-Day Pass.
+50% off One-Way, Round-Trip tickets, 5-day Flex Pass and 10-day Flex Pass.
 Seniors qualify for discount is age is 65 or over.
 Disabled or Medicare discount applies if you have the appropriate identification. - Active Military 10% off One-Way and Round-Trip tickets.